allyapp/heroku_autoscaler/README.md

 Initially it will only read the ``WebFrontend/QueueTime`` metric in the last minute time lapse to consider up or downscaling dynos according to the configuration values set.

-When the auto-scaler can't upscale dynos due the maximum number of dynos set was too small for a specified period of time, it will send an email alerting that this value should be increased with the last minute ``WebFrontend/QueueTime`` metrics summary.
+When the auto-scaler can't upscale dynos due the maximum number of dynos for a specified period of time due this number was too low according to the server load needs, it will send an email alerting that this value should be increased with the last minute ``WebFrontend/QueueTime`` metrics summary.

 ## Dependencies